Who We Are

 Fran McCullough

-Fran grew up in the then-tick free zone of Northern California, where poison oak was the main concern – and the very occasional shy rattlesnake.
-She became interested in tick-borne diseases after meeting several patients with alarming stories and became committed to spreading the word about tickborne diseases.
-Fran’s concern is especially directed at the population outside the usual information circuits.
-Fran works with PORCH Orange County director Debbie Horwitz to reach Latino as well as Burmese and Karen refugee families, among others – about 250 families.
-In New York, Ms. McCullough worked as a book editor for literary books but also general nonfiction and cookbooks.
+In New York, Ms. McCullough worked as a book editor for literary books but also general nonfiction and cookbooks with Harper & Row, Dial Press and Bantam Books.
 She was a member of the New York State Council on the Arts, later serving as Chair of the Literature Panel at the National Endowment of the Arts.
 Fran is the author of several books, including one on healthful fats (GOOD FAT, Scribner, 2007).
-Her past volunteer work was with pediatric AIDS at Harlem Hospital, NYC.
-Currently, in addition to TIC-NC, she has been involved with the Weaver Street Markets’ Home Delivery program and is currently on the board of Burwell School in Hillsborough.
+Her past volunteer work was with pediatric AIDS at Harlem Hospital, NYC and with PORCH Chapel Hill as well as the Weaver Street Market home delivery program.
+Currently, in addition to TIC-NC, she volunteers as an emeritus board member of the Burwell School Historic Site in Hillsborough.
+She also writes a food column, Word of Mouth, for the News of Orange newspaper.
 Ms. McCullough joined the TIC-NC board in 2017.

 Kimberly (Kim) A. Brownley, PhD